Monday, December 22, 2008

 Elena's (1000 S. Glendale Ave.
 Glendale)

+"How do you like this one," I asked, pointing at the picture of the Stuffed Eggplant on the graphically interfaced menu that would accommodate a Romulan.
 "Well, I'm not a vegetarian, so I don't really know," the waitress replied.
 "People order it a lot, so I think it's good."
 There's something about a reply so direct and absent of artifice, personal and honest, that says something about a restaurant that you hope is confirmed in the food.
 "I'll try that then, with the lentil soup, and an order of the mutabel."
 Sitting in Elena's waiting for my soup, surveying the patrons lined around the periphery of the covered patio that functions as the dining room, I had a strong suspicion that I was the only newcomer.

 Elena's is tucked on a corner of Glendale Avenue, across the street from what appears to be an Armenian version of Waffle House, easy driving distance to a host of Armenian markets and DVD rental stores, not to mention the Glendale Galleria and the multi-purpose Grovesque Americana.
 Let's hope that whatever transformation occurs in Glendale within the next 10 years or so leaves room for comfortable, casual spots like Elena's.
 If not, where will we find such ridiculously tasty lentil soup?